miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 Critically, the matrix doesn't depend on the vector, only on the angle.
 That means that if we had any ammount of 2D points, to rotate them around the origin you just multiply the same matrix by all of them.

-That's how OpenGL projects the vertices: it multiplies matrices by each vertex's position.
+That's how OpenGL projects the vertices: the shader is the program that multiplies matrices by each vertex's position.
-And that's what the vertex shader does.
-Since the matrices are the same for any given object, it just does the multiplying!

 One final caveat: OpenGL uses 4D vertices to represent position, where the final value ($w$) is always $1$.
 That is because 3x3 matrices multiplied with a 3D vector can only rotate and scale, but not translate.